 The Prey Model Plan

 Another way to feed raw foods to dogs is with the Prey Model.
 Similar to BARF, it takes into account that your dog is related to wild wolfs.
 The philosophy considers your buddy a carnivorous beast.

 One benefit to this raw food approach is improved dental health.
 In comparison to others, the Prey Model is hands-off.
 It requires less work.
-There are, however, some drawbacks.

 You have people on both sides of the debate.
-Each claim their pet’s have shiner coats, more energy, etc. So who is right?
+Each claim their pet’s have shiner coats, more energy, etc. So who is actually right?

 Conclusion on Raw Foods